Child (5-16) £3

 Can I Gift Aid the price of my ticket and donate to the museum?
 Gift Aid forms are available at the reception desk.

 What if I feel unwell before my visit?
 If you are experiencing symptoms of Covid-19 please do not come to the museum.
-If you need to cancel your booking at short notice, let us know by phoning 01629 813642.

 Getting to the museum: the museum is reached from the town centre by a rather steep (but short) uphill walk.
 Some visitors may feel more comfortable taking the public bus, details of which are available on our Directions page.